Suhas7/361C-TermProject/readme.md

 The type of sort should be in this set: {brick, radix, merge, quick, bitonic}
 The number of threads is defined in common.h

-Note: in the input file follow the format: 1, 2, 3, 5, ...
+Note: in the input file follow the format: 1, 2, 3, 5, ... , n

 # Graphs